jpauwels/pizmidi/Release/midiChords/readme.txt

 Welcome to the hastily-compiled documentation copied from KVR forum posts.
 Anything not discussed here may or may not be documented in GUI tooltips.

+To install: put "midiChords.dll" and the "midiChords" folder in your VST folder.

 The copy/paste buttons use the same format as the saved chords/mappings, so you can copy from the GUI and paste into a text file and vice-versa.
 Ctrl-click on Paste uses the same pitches as the copied chord, otherwise it's relative to the new trigger note.

 There is also a text box to type in chords directly.
 It can read three different formats:
-- note names, like "C E G Bb D" for the C9 chord pictured
+- note names, like "C E G Bb D" for a C9 chord
 - interval names, like "1 3 5 b7 9" or "Root Maj3 P5 Min7 Maj9" etc.
 - semitone offset from trigger note "0 4 7 10 14" (default, see below)